thomasfredericks/MicroOsc/README.md

 ## Send OSC

-MicroOsc provides individual fonctions for sending a single argument all supported types.
-It also provides an advanced function for sending messages with multiples arguments of the same or mixed type.
+MicroOsc provides individual functions for sending a single argument tp all supported types.
+It also provides an advanced function for sending messages with multiple arguments of the same or mixed types.

 #### Sending single argument messages